curl/curl/docs/libcurl/opts/CURLOPT_XOAUTH2_BEARER.md

 }
 ~~~

-# AVAILABILITY
+# HISTORY

-Added in 7.33.0.
 Support for OpenLDAP added in 7.82.0.

 # RETURN VALUE